 Enter heat mapping and session recording.

 These tools allow you to track individual clicks, mouse movement and scroll interactions on a page, resulting in a heat map of activity.
 The 'hotter' the colour, the more activity that area of the site has received.
-While session recording literally records a video of a user's interaction on a page, allowing you to see what they clicked on, how they 'viewed' the site, entered data into a form and interacted with dynamic elements.
+While session recording literally records a video of a user's interaction on a page, allowing you to see a session replay of what they clicked on, how they 'viewed' the site, entered data into a form and interacted with dynamic elements.

 Here's a short list of some great platforms you should definitely take a look at if you're looking to bolster your website tracking.